openedx-unsupported/devstack/docs/pycharm_integration.rst

 - Required Environment variables:

   - ``DEVSTACK_WORKSPACE=/LOCAL/PARENT/PATH/TO/workspace`` (i.e.: Path to where your local repositories are cloned.
 This needs to be full path an not relative (e.g. './') path to ensure proper configuration of python packages.)
-  - ``VIRTUAL_ENV=/LOCAL/PARENT/PATH/TO/workspace/devstack/venv`` (i.e.: Path to where your local devstack virtual environment exists for release.)

 - Optional Environment variables: